 There are several LEDs on the control panel and on the drive carriers to keep you constantly informed of the overall status of the system.
-All F424AF chassis models include control panels on the chassis which control each of the system nodes.
+SCF424 models include control panels on the chassis which control each of the system nodes.